carpentries/instructor-training/_episodes/18-management.md

 - help learners with setup and installation
 - answer questions during exercises
 - monitor the room to spot people who may need help (indicated by a sticky note or otherwise)
-- keep an eye on the shared notes and either answer questions there or remind the instructor to do so during breaks
+- monitor the shared notes and either answer questions there or remind the Instructor to do so during breaks

 In order to help effectively, helpers need to be onboarded to the basic elements of Carpentries teaching practices.
 [The helper checklist][helpers] includes a short list of "Teaching Rules" that may be shared with helpers.